dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 #### Setup {.unlisted .unnumbered}

 - Download ETWController to record ETW data and screenshots.
 - Download the latest Windows 11 Performance Toolkit[^1] to be able to view the data with WPA.
-Make sure that the newer Win 11 `wpr.exe` comes first in your path by moving the install folder of the WPT before the `C:\\Windows\\system32` in the System Environment dialog.
+Make sure that the newer Win 11 `WPR.exe` comes first in your path by moving the install folder of the WPT before the `C:\\Windows\\system32` in the System Environment dialog.
 This is how it should look like:

 ```
 C> where wpr
-C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit\wpr.exe
+C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit\WPR.exe
-C:\Windows\System32\wpr.exe
+C:\Windows\System32\WPR.exe
 ```

 #### Capture traces {.unlisted .unnumbered}